How to Choose the Right Restaurant Credit Card Processing Service for Your Business

 The Clover restaurant POS system does have two downsides.
 First, it can only be operated through a Fiserv merchant account.
 In addition, some Clover resellers have engaged in shady business practices.
 Purchasing the system directly through the company, or an ethical reseller is the best option.

 The Lightspeed Restaurant system’s features include an in-depth menu design and a simple interface.
 The “eCom For Restaurants” portal, impressive reporting functionality, and affordable monthly cost are other benefits.

 Lightspeed Restaurant does have two downsides.
 Restaurant owners will lack some useful inventory management capabilities.
 In addition, the system requires a “moderate” learning curve that may prove to be challenging for some users.

 This affordable, simple-to-use restaurant POS system caters to smaller food service operations, including food trucks.
-TouchBistro’s recent software enhancements make it suitable for larger restaurants.
+TouchBistro’s recent software enhancements make it suitable for larger, full service restaurants.
 The app is available in both English and Spanish, and users have access to 24/7 customer support.

 However, the basic TouchBistro package lacks several important functions, so software add-ons may be necessary.
 In addition, some users have reported substandard customer service.

 This restaurant-specific POS system is designed to serve differently sized restaurant businesses.
 Chains with multiple locations will find enterprise-level features.
 Users enjoy extensive reporting capabilities, 24/7 support, and a growing number of positive customer reviews.